GHG Emissions Rating – what is it?

 The GHG Rating is increasingly being used by charterers, shipowners, financial institutions, and is also gaining momentum as an evaluation tool in various port incentive programs.

-- 12 shipowners utilise the GHG rating to demonstrate the benefits of investing in efficiency,
+- 24 shipowners and managers utilise the GHG rating to demonstrate the benefits of investing in efficiency,

 - Various banks, insurers and Ports and Terminals also use the GHG Rating in their business processes.

 How can I improve my GHG Emissions Rating?

 My new vessel beats the IMO’s Reference Line – will it be A-rated?

 It is a pre-conception that newer is always more efficient.
 While all new builds are required to comply with the regulatory requirements such as the IMO’s EEDI reference lines, it doesn’t ensure a ship rates well against its peers.